saylesss88/nix-book/src/installation/encrypted_manual.md

 # Enter your chosen password
 ```

-And then when inside `users.nix`, move to the line where you want the hashed
+And then when inside `configuration.nix`, move to the line where you want the
-password and type `:r /tmp/pass.txt` to read the hash into your current file.
+hashed password and type `:r /tmp/pass.txt` to read the hash into your current
+file.

 ```nix
 # configuration.nix